-Holy Family Institute provides a wide range of programs to improve the lives of children and families, from helping youth succeed in school and in the workplace to supporting families as they cope with trauma, isolation and poverty.
+Holy Family Institute board chair Staci Brogan We didn't think there was anything more pressing to deal with than the health and safety of our staff, students and clients.
+HOLY FAMILY INSTITUTE Holy Family Institute provides a wide range of programs to improve the lives of children and families, from helping youth succeed in school and in the workplace to supporting families as they cope with trauma, isolation and poverty.
 These life-changing services are provided where they are needed most-in homes, in schools, and in the community-and serve approximately 40,000 individuals and families each year.

-In-Home Family Services

-Family-Focused Solutions Based Services
+In-Home Family Services Family-Focused Solutions Based Services Visit Coaching Home-based Family Recovery

-Visit Coaching

-Home-based Family Recovery (HFR)

-IN SCHOOLS

-HFI Specialized Learning School Stop Now and Plan (SNAP) Student Assistance Program
+IN SCHOOLS HFI Specialized Learning School Stop Now and Plan (SNAP®) Student Assistance Program

-Nazareth Prep

-International College Preparatory Program

-Journey of Hope
+O N C A M P U S Nazareth Prep International College Preparatory Program Journey of Hope